Toytiny/RaFlow/README.md

 ### a.
 Inhouse data

 The main experiments are conducted on our inhouse dataset.
-The trained model can be found at `./checkpoints/raflow/models`.
+Our trained model can be found at `./checkpoints/raflow/models`.
 Besides, we also provide a few testing, training and valiation data under `./demo_data/` for users to run.

 For evaluation on inhouse test data, please run